JRB-Useless-Inventions/RPI-Useful-Python/AUDIO/README.md

 # Audio Scripts

-This script allows the user to display text to an LCD screen attached to the relevant pins.
+This script allows the user to play mp3 audio files on a Raspberry Pi.

 For wiring, check `/assets`